Rep. John Huffman comes to the Oregon Legislature after years of raising a family, running businesses and serving his community in The Dalles.

 In 2003, John and his station received the Oregon Bankers Association’s Community Applause Award for exemplary service to the community.

-John is currently serving on a number of committees at the Capitol:
+John has served on a number of committees at the Capitol: